 In the context of image analysis, an astronomical object.

-Pawprint 16 non-contiguous images of the sky produced by VIRCAM with its 16 non-contiguous chips (see Fig 2-2 of appropriate to 4-chip cameras).
+16 non-contiguous images of the sky produced by Pawprint

+VIRCAM with its 16 non-contiguous chips (see Fig 2-2 of [AD3]).
-[AD3]).
 The name is from the similarity to the prints made by the padded paw of an animal (the terminology was more reconfiguration of various telescope systems.